Gigantic idol of Sri Hanuman

 Chettichatram

-I was on a tour to south about thirty years ago and during that time I visited the Kovil Venni and had dharshan of Sri Vennikarumbiswarar and Soundaryanayagi.
-After that I wanted to visit Needamangalam, Tiruvarur district of Tamilnadu.
-At the bus stop, while having a chat with a person waiting for the bus, I was told that there is an ancient temple for Sri Anjaneya in the village Chettichatram which is about five kilo meters from that place.
+I was on a tour to the south about thirty years ago and during that time I visited the Kovil Venni and had darshan of Sri Vennikarumbiswarar and Soundaryanayagi.
+After that, I wanted to visit Needamangalam, Tiruvarur district of Tamilnadu.
+At the bus stop, while having a chat with a person waiting for the bus, I was told that there is an ancient temple for Sri Anjaneya in the village Chettichatram which is about five kilometers from that place.
 I decided to visit the ancient Sri Anjaneya temple.
 As told by that person, I crossed the Nagapattanam main road and started moving in the road perpendicular to the main road.
 A cyclist gave me a lift for some distance.
-He left me at Munnavalkottai and told me to go in the same route for some more distance and enquire about the Hanuman temple which is near Kollanpatti and told me that the temple will come on the right side.
+He left me at Munnavalkottai and told me to go on the same route for some more distance and enquire about the Hanuman temple which is near Kollanpatti and told me that the temple would come on the right side.

 Sri Hanuman Temple

-I could not see much of the temple except for having dharshan of Sri Anjaneya through the closed grill door.
-The Lord was gigantic in size and was extremely pleasant to look at.
-Although the murtham is made of stone, it was shining as if it was made of a copper metal.
-It was a rare sight to look at this huge murtham with copper metallic finish.
+I could not see much of the temple except for having the darshan of Sri Anjaneya through the closed grill door.
+The Lord was gigantic and was extremely pleasant to look at.
+Although the murtham is made of stone, it shines as if it was made of copper metal.
+It was a rare sight to look at this huge murtham with a copper metallic finish.

-I recited few prayers and made a sketch of Sri Anjaneya.
+I recited a few prayers and sketched Sri Anjaneya.
 I enquired from people nearby about the temple.
 They were unaware of the history of the temple and they told me that the priest Sri Raoji who stays in Needamangalam may be able to tell details about the temple.
 Raoji from Needamangalam is the person who is performing puja in this temple.
-I enquired about Kollanpatti, for which they said that the place opposite to the temple is known as Kollanpatti locally, but the village name is Chettichatram.
-The temple is known as Chettichatram Hanuman koil.
+I enquired about Kollanpatti, for which they said that the place opposite the temple is known as Kollanpatti locally, but the village name is Chettichatram.
+The temple is known as Chettichatram Hanuman Koil.

 Efforts to know details of the temple